arachid/clockwize-and-leaderboard/README.md

 ![image](https://github.com/arachid/clockwize-and-leaderboard/assets/29342184/2782da29-b3d9-4118-b632-a99611c47507)

-We are going to use a distributed architecture to be able to serve a scalable and fault-tolerant solution.
+We will use a distributed architecture to serve a scalable and fault-tolerant solution.
 We are going to use AWS as our cloud hosting solution.
-It offers us a couple of solutions out of the box and multiple data centers across the world to serve our users with low latency.
+It offers us multiple solutions out of the box and data centers worldwide to serve our users with low latency.

 **Client:** The Client is the local machine of the users who play the game.
 Depending on the type of game, it can be a computer or a mobile device.